Frequently Asked Questions

-- We do please ask not to communicate directly with the hotels prior to your vacation, as it could cause misunderstandings.
-If you have particular requests or concerns, please let us know and we’ll make sure to notify the hotels.
+- Please do not communicate directly with the hotels prior to your vacation, as it could cause misunderstandings.
+If you have particular requests or concerns, please let me know and I'll make sure to notify the hotels.
 Thank you for your understanding.

-- Most accommodations will have air conditioning but will not run as cool as in North America, and may not run all day.
-Generally Europe does not adhere to the same levels of luxury or spacious rooms or even customer service that one might be used to in Canada or the United States.
-They are also, along with some other European countries, some of the most environmentally conscious countries in the world.
+- Most accommodations will have air conditioning, but it will not run as cool as in North America, and may not run all day.
+Generally, Europe does not adhere to the same spacious rooms that one might be used to in Canada or the United States.
+They are also, along with some other European countries, some of the most environmentally conscious.

 - In regards to bathrooms: sometimes you will have a large bathroom with shower and bathtub, sometimes just a small shower stall that you can barely turn around in.
 This is just helpful to know in advance, knowing what to expect when traveling to European countries, but that will certainly not take away from your enjoyment.

-On self-guided private custom tours the only meal included is Breakfast.
-Of course we can include wine tastings, cooking classes, visits to farms to name a few.
-Lunches and dinners are only included based on clients wishes on guided private custom tours.
+On self-guided private custom tours the only meal included is breakfast.
+Of course, we can include wine tastings, cooking classes and visits to farms, to name a few.
+Lunches and dinners are only included based on client's wishes.

-Character and Quality: Tasting the local cuisine should be an important part of any holiday and Travels with Audrey ensures that an emphasis is placed on local specialties.
-No large group tour can offer you such a thorough and enjoyable approach of this authentic part of heritage of Europe.
-Our included culinary experiences, only included on guided private tours, enable you to enjoy truly authentic, locally sourced and produced cuisine.
+Character and Quality: Tasting the local cuisine is an important part of any holiday and Travels with Audrey ensures that an emphasis is placed on local specialties.
+Our included culinary experiences, only available on guided private tours, enable you to enjoy truly authentic, locally sourced and produced cuisine.
 Take cooking classes using regional ingredients, visit local farms, enjoy food and wine tastings at local producers.
 Furthermore, throughout our private tours you’ll dine in small, authentic restaurants, frequented by the locals and guaranteed to give a true reflection of the tastes of the region.

-When making reservations at our chosen locations most often the menu will be an open menu where you can freely choose 'à la carte', but a number of the restaurants we work with, prefer to have a set menu.
-In this case we send you the choices and you then let us know what your preferences are.
-The 'set menu' will always reflect what the cuisine and beverages of the region are, and not the tourist menu “beef, chicken, veggie or fish" options on mainstream tours.
+Most often, you will be able to order from an open menu where you can freely choose 'à la carte', but a number of the restaurants we work with; prefer to have a set menu.
+In this case, we send you the choices and you will let us know what your preferences are.
+The 'set menu' will always reflect the cuisine and beverages of the region and not the typical "beef, chicken, veggie or fish" options on mainstream tours.
 We want you to truly taste the lands you are traveling through.
-We also feature a handful of unique culinary and chef-prepared dinners that feature specific menus but exclusively prepared for our guests.
+We also feature a handful of unique culinary and chef-prepared dinners that feature specific menus exclusively prepared for our guests.
 Bottled water, tea or coffee is included with all meals.
-Wine is only included with some meals.
+Wine is included with some meals.
 Beer, soft drinks and cocktails are not included.